How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 • Saddle adjustment

-• Steering wheel setting
+• Steering wheel settings

 • Brake adjustment

-• Shifters. brake levers
+• Shifters.
+Brake levers

-• suspension fork
+• Suspension fork

 Saddle adjustment